 Supporting the team

-- Instead of having a single product owner, which didn’t work out for various reasons, a group of five managers/leaders took ownership of the work queue, using majority vote for decision-making.
+Within a few weeks of working on this phase, the team realized that having a single product owner wasn’t working out for multiple reasons.
+Instead, a group of five managers/leaders took ownership of the work queue, using majority vote for decision-making.

 How it ended